Ckrenzer/wordle-solver/README.md

 - Fix simple_stringr.jl and only keep those functions that were used in the script.

-- Get app running without needing to read in data from a url (on shinyapps.io).

 - Consider adding a constant for the length of a string (5).
 Not just a constant for that.
 We want as many constants running around in the code as possible!
 For example, a constant called 'gr' with a value of zero that indicates that zero corresponds to green letters.

-- Supply default values when a row in abc contains all blanks...?

 - Add logic to break ties when words provide the same amount of information by using the word counts.

-- Do not include words that have a term frequency of zero after the third guess.

 - Replace as much of the length(obj) stuff with constants as is feasible.

-- Allow the user to determine the graph he/she would like to see.
-Perhaps through the table that's printed?
-Or some other way?

-- Consolidate the graph.
-You are sharing (copying) objects from one language to another like it's nobody's business.
-Consolidation is key.

-- Find ways to make the R code look cleaner.
-The Julia code looks alright, aside from functions_stringr.jl.